jrandj/java-11/README.md

     (Animal a) -> {return a.canHop();}
     ```

 1. A var parameter can be used in the parameter list, but then all parameters must use var.
+A semicolon is mandatory in the body if there is only a single expression.

 ### Annotations